Workable Solutions Step-by-step Troubleshooting

 If you like this tool to transfer OS to SSD, you can also click the button below to share it with other people in need.

-1. Remove Old OS HDD, Use SSD as Boot Drive on PC
+1. Remove Old OS HDD, Use SSD as Boot Drive on the PC

 2. Set SSD as Boot Drive

-Most PC and laptops all contain two disk slots - one hard drive slot and one SSD slot.
+Most PCs and laptops all contain two disk slots - one hard drive slot and one SSD slot.
 Therefore, you can choose to use the SSD as a boot drive on your computer.

 Step 1.
-Restart PC and press F2/F8 or Del to enter BIOS.
+Restart the PC and press F2/F8 or Del to enter BIOS.

 Step 2.
-Move to the Boot section, set the new SSD as the boot drive.
+Move to the Boot section.
+At the Boot Priority section, select and set the new SSD as the boot drive.

 Step 3.
-Save the changes and restart PC.
+Press F10 to save the changes and restart the PC.

 Set PC to boot up from new SSD after moving OS to SSD